 Airport Operators Association, Chief Executive Karen Dee has commented on the UK government's plans to provide additional funding for Airspace Modernisation as part of Build Back Better.

 Funding and finance

-This executive report delves into airport priorities for the future; the passenger experience; future clean air strategy; negotiating government relief and geopolitical perspectives on the vaccine passport.
+This executive report in our airport recovery series delves into airport priorities for the future; the main challenges they are facing; preparing for the restart of global air travel; digitalisation and future trends that airport leaders foresee emerging.
 Login or register to read the report for free.